FIND SAFARI QUESTIONS & ANSWERS HERE

 Please respect the attitude of the local people towards photography.
 Ask permission before taking photographs.
 Don’t try to sneak photographs as you might get yourself in a spot of bother, especially with the Maasai, who are particularly sensitive about having their photographs taken.

 The Kenya Professional Safari Guides Association (KPSGA) is an examining body that is improving the quality of Driver Guides in the Kenya Tourist Industry.
 The guides we provide are all members of KPSGA.
 You can request to see their certificates for confirmation.

 If you are happy with a service, a gesture of appreciation will be enthusiastically received.
 We also advise our clients to tip their safari guides in US Dollars or the local currency of their holiday destination.
 Some travellers may find this topic uncomfortable and a grey area, bushtrek recommends you make your tip gesture at the end of your safari day, and of course, it all depends on how well you feel you have been taken care of.

-Voltage throughout the country is 220-240 AC and most of the safari vehicles have a cigarette lighter socket operating on a 12-volt system.
-Most lodges and camps operate on generators which are used during limited times during the day and evening.
-Please carry square pin, English standard adaptors.
+Voltage throughout the country is 220-240 AC delivered through UK standard 3 pin outlets.
+Most safari vehicles have a cigarette lighter socket operating on a 12-volt system.

 Kenya Wildlife Service (KWS) and other park charges